Theta cycles and the Beilinson--Bloch--Kato conjectures: Theta cycles

-The following conjecture asserts the modularity of the generating series, and from now on we will assume it holds.
-It is implied by the variant for Chow groups of \cite[Hypothesis 4.5]{LL}; see Remark 4.6 \emph{ibid.} for comments on the supporting evidence. \begin{enonce}{Hypothesis} \lb{hyp mod} For every $\phi\in \omega$, there exists a unique
+The following conjecture, which is a variant of \cite[Hypothesis 4.16]{DL}, asserts the modularity of the generating series, and from now on we will assume it holds. \begin{enonce}{Hypothesis} \lb{hyp mod} For every $\phi\in \omega$ and any $K\subset \H_{V}(\A^{\infty})$ fixing $\phi$, there exists a unique